EU Pledges $1 Bn For Lebanon, Urges Steps Against Illegal Migration - UrduPoint

 EU Pledges $1 Bn For Lebanon, Urges Steps Against Illegal Migration

-The European Union has already agreed deals with Egypt, Tunisia, Mauritania and other countries meant to help stem flows of irregular migrants.
+The European Union has already agreed deals with Egypt, Tunisia, Mauritania and other countries aimed at helping stem flows of irregular migrants.

 "I can announce a financial package of $1 billion for Lebanon that would be available from this year until 2027," von der Leyen said, adding that "we want to contribute to Lebanon's socio-economic stability".